tarunthota3/HackFest2020/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-### `npm test`
+### `npm run electrona-app`

-Launches the test runner in the interactive watch mode.\
+Runs the app in development mode and then runs the electron app.

-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+Upon running this command, a desktop app will be launched which serves the application.

 ### `npm run build`